willstepp/writings/sanctum-kthadras/sk.notes.md

 * It’s very important for Abigails scenes to flow from one another instead of being episodic, so that you can trace everything back, so that it’s all related.

+* Chapter Two: It’s a downpour, driving home

+* Chapter 4
+Start of journal
+Ends with Adairsville memory of mother

+* Chapter 5
+Meeting man who lives in the room
+Should end immediately after, or maybe with the passage about ‘he never left...’
+Do not end with her happy.
+That happens at beginning of next Abigail chapter

+* Actually Chapter 4 is actual house visit.
+So Chapter 5 is Start of journal.

+* The man in the room is not some symbol for drug abuse or ‘the man’ as in a pusher.
+But there is a relationship between them.
+Drugs are not a means within themselves, they are used to fill some deeper hole.
+The man is interested in this void that is growing within Abbie.

 ### Writing